dixiyao/dixiyao.github.io/content/_index.md

 ## Professional Services
 ### Paper Review
 #### Conferences
+- 2025 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV).
 - 2025 the Thirteenth International Conference on Learning Representations (ICLR).
 - 2024 the 62nd Annual Meeting of the Association for Computational Linguistics, Student Research Workshop.
 (ACL SRW).
 - 2024 the Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS).